rsksmart/devportal-1.0/rif/storage/index.md

 title: About RIF Storage
 ---

 RIF Storage is an open, censorship resistant, permissionless and decentralized storage protocol.
-It provides a unified interfaceto a 3rd party decentralized storage providers like [IPFS](/rif/storage/ipfs) or [Swarm](/rif/storage/swarm) making it easy .
+It provides a unified interface to a 3rd party decentralized storage providers like [IPFS](/rif/storage/ipfs) or [Swarm](/rif/storage/swarm) making it easy .
 We are adding incentives to these systems to ensure resistance to trivial attacks, availability and to allow participants to be rewarded for their participation in the network.

 As an end-user RIF Storage allows you to take back ownership of your data.
 Even if service you are using stops existing you can retrieve all your content.